Jackie Kong: Biography

 Jackie Kong briefly resurfaced in 2001 when directing and producing episodes of the short-lived TV series "Karaoke Nights."
 Her films such as “Blood Diner” have developed a "cult " following which contribute greatly to her maintaining relevance in film.

 Her last movie to date was "The Underachievers," as she was only able to complete two films of her three-picture deal due to Vestron (the video company) going out of business.
 More recently, she has worked as a speaker and guest of many film festivals and became the Executive Director of a non-profit organization called Asian American Media Development.

-In recent years, Kong has launched a website where she addresses rumors about herself, she has attended many screenings of her films, she recorded audio commentaries for re-releases of her movies, and she’s currently working on a new project.
-Published on October 10, 2020, in an interview with journalist Christian Genzel in his interview series, Talking Pictures, Jackie talks about the making of “Blood Diner,” her aesthetic and her characters.
-Despite her films being produced in the 80s, they still have large followings and hold people's interest, making them all very relevant today.

-Kong's active website is called jackiekongdirector.com, where all of her work is listed, along with recent videos/interviews she is featured in.
-She was featured on The CULTSHOW on youtube on March 15, 2020 to discuss her films “Blood Diner” and “Night Patrol” and streamed live with them on April 3, 2020 as well.

-Jackie Kong appeared as a guest on "Creature Features" twice in 2020 & 2021.
+Jackie Kong began her foray in Horror Comics 2022, adding Comic Book Creator to her list of accomplishments.
+Ms. Kong delivered Issue #1 of “Spend The Night” to Kickstarter Backers who funded the first book in October 2021.